the-teachingRSE-project/competencies/summarised_competencies.md

 #### Data-focused RSE
 Certain domains have a high demand for data science skills.
-This may be cleaning, sorting, analyzing and documenting data (\ac{RDM}, \ac{DMP}), perhaps anonymizing it (e.g. patient information in medicine), and most often transferring securely and archiving properly \ac{FAIR} [@FAIR].
+This may be cleaning, sorting, analyzing and documenting data (\ac{RDM}, \ac{DMP}), perhaps anonymising or pseudonymising them (e.g. patient information in medicine). and most often transferring securely and archiving properly \ac{FAIR} [@FAIR].

 <!--